openhab/openhab-addons/bundles/org.openhab.persistence.rrd4j/README.md

 **IMPORTANT:**
 The strategy `everyMinute` (60 seconds) **must** be used, otherwise no data will be persisted (stored).
-Other strategies can be used too.
+Other strategies can be used, too.

 ---

 ## Troubleshooting

 From time to time, you may find that if you change the Item type of a persisted data point, you may experience charting or other problems.
-To resolve this issue, remove the old `<item_name>`.rrd file in the `${openhab_home}/etc/rrd4j` folder or `/var/lib/openhab/persistence/rrd4j` folder for apt-get installed openHABs.
+To resolve this issue, remove the old `<item_name>`.rrd file in the `${openhab_home}/userdata/persistence/rrd4j` folder or `/var/lib/openhab/persistence/rrd4j` folder for apt-get installed openHABs.

 Restoring Item values after startup takes some time.
 Rules may already have started to run in parallel.
 Especially in rules that are started via the "System started" trigger, it may happen that the restore has not yet completed resulting in non-defined Item values.
 In these cases the use of restored Item values should be delayed by a couple of seconds.
 This delay has to be determined experimentally.